PranavSitaraman/PSPP/README.md

 # Parity-Switched Packet Protocol
-### Calculations of metrics for the application of PSPP to BB84 & E91 Quantum Key Distribution Algorithms
+### A Multi-Dimensional Parity-Switched Packet Protocol for Qubit Retention and Mitigating Eavesdropping in Quantum Key Distribution Algorithms